tasmota/docs/docs/Smart-Meter-Interface.md

 ### Itron (SML V1.04)

-The electrical Meter is an German End-User Meter installed by EnBW.
-To read values is used an IR Sensor.
-The following script showes the meter number an the consuption and the egneration of an Photovoltaik generator.
+The Itron electrical meter is a German end-user meter installed by EnBW.
+You can read values using an IR Sensor.
+The following script shows the meter number and the consuption and the generation of a Photovoltaik generator.

 ```
 >D